Liar, liar, pants on fire!

 Reading: Fredhällsbadet

-In the reading section, the student learns about a beach in Stockholm and tries to identify hyperbole in the text (flock the beaches, draw bathers, etc.).
+In the reading section, the student learns about a beach in Stockholm and tries to identify hyperboles in the text (flock the beaches, soak up the sun, etc.).

 Reading: Best time to go

-The student reads about Cape Town, South Africa and what’s the best time to visit it.
+The student reads about Cape Town in South Africa and about what’s the best time to visit it.
 Then, they answer reading comprehension questions.

 Hyperbole: practice